- Paweł Kujawski

 As Devapo, we are an active TM Forum member who have signed the ODA Manifesto.
 This means that we have all the necessary knowledge and tools to implement a solution based on this innovative framework into your telecom infrastructure.

-Here you can find our Case Study on Platform Integration for Telecommunication Operators using the ODA approach.
+Platform Integration using the ODA approach.